 The application was written in Kotlin and the service was based on the Java Spring web application framework.
 It runs on the Google Cloud Platform on a Kubernetes cluster that simplifies scaling considerations.
 At the core of the application, there is a custom implementation of a Finite State Machine (FSM) that enables control of the process of the different stages of a chat with a customer.
 This determines which would be the most suitable next action depending on the information provided by the user, and the data retrieved from other bol.com services.
 The information needed by the FSM is persisted temporarily in a Postgres database, whereas data needed for analytical purposes are stored in Google Big Query.

-Automating this process – so far a manual, time-consuming task which lacked sufficient granularity – helped bol.com provide a faster and more intuitive experience for its customers while cutting costs for their customer service operations.
+Automating the customer service journey, which used to be a manual, time-consuming task that lacked sufficient granularity, helped bol.com provide a faster and more intuitive experience for its customers while cutting costs for their customer service operations.

 Additionally, this project follows the strategic direction of the online retailer to increase the role of AI and conversational solutions, intent recognition, speech and conversational analytics, neural network-based chatbots, and others within the customer service department.
 All these data-based developments will help bol.com usher in a new era of customer service and the customer journey.